-Check your course information before nominating an area of study as it’s your responsibility to make sure that any nomination complies with your course requirements.
+Check your course information carefully before nominating an area of study as it’s your responsibility to make sure that your nomination complies with your course requirements.

 Nominating an area of study doesn’t automatically enrol you in the units required so you will still need to enter the right units.

-Make sure you click the submit button to confirm your entries.
+Make sure you click the button at the bottom to submit your entries.

 - Choose from the search results by ticking the ones you want